AdobeDocs/campaign-standard.nl-NL/help/sending/using/control-group.md

 >[!IMPORTANT]
 >
->U hebt de [beheerdersrol](../../administration/using/users-management.md#functional-administrators) nodig en moet deel uitmaken van de **[!UICONTROL All]** [organisatie-eenheid](../../administration/using/organizational-units.md) om verbinding te kunnen maken met Adobe Campaign.
-Als u de toegang voor een bepaalde gebruiker of groep gebruikers wilt beperken, koppel deze dan niet aan **[!UICONTROL All]**-eenheden voor toegang tot leveringslogboeken.
+>Om tot leveringslogboeken toegang te hebben, moet u hebben [Beheerdersrol](../../administration/using/users-management.md#functional-administrators) en deel uit te maken van de **[!UICONTROL All]** [organisatie-eenheid](../../administration/using/organizational-units.md). <!--If you would like to restrict access for a particular user or group of users, do not link it to **[!UICONTROL All]** units.-->

 ### De leveringslogboeken controleren {#checking-logs}